J-1 Visa Life Insurance Agent Jobs

 Clarify the 2-year home residency rule early

 If your home country is on the Exchange Visitor Skills List or your J-1 is government-funded, a two-year home-residency requirement may apply after your program ends.
-Confirm this with your designated sponsor before signing an offer, since it affects any future H-1B or green card plans.
+Confirm this with your designated sponsor before signing an offer, since it affects any future H-1B visa or green card plans.

 Review your Training Plan for compliance gaps